Technical Basis (See also

 area, ceiling height, interior mass, use schedules/profiles, lighting type, mechanical system type

-, heating fuel type, economizer cooling, and daylighting parameters.
+, heating fuel type, economizer cooling, ventilation rates and daylighting parameters.
 Peak values for occupancy, hot water use, ventilation, lighting, and equipment are also linked to the respective profile numbers.

 (5) Building geometry processing:

-The geometry routines manipulate the envelope’s areas, orientations, slope, shading, and exposure to the specified ground cover.
+The results of the drawing routines provide the floor areas, envelopeís areas, orientations, slope, shading, and exposure to the specified ground cover.
 Shade types include diffuse screens, venetian blinds, overhangs, adjacent building, and trees.
 Ground surface exposures include selection from both natural and paved materials.

 (6) Load calculations: